USA Gymnastics skipped a Senate hearing on sex abuse. The victims did not.

 "If they really cared, they would be here," he added.
 "They have to answer for what happened here."

+USA Gymnastics said it endorses the legislation that was the subject of the Senate Judiciary Committee hearing — a bill sponsored by Sen. Dianne Feinstein, D-Calif., that would require all Olympic sports bodies to immediately report accusations of abuse to police.

-Instead, the Senate Judiciary Committee, which is considering legislation that would force Olympic sports organizations to immediately report allegations to police, heard from a trio of elite gymnasts who say they were abused.
+While USA Gymnastics bowed out, the committee did hear from a trio of elite gymnasts who say they were abused and that a mandatory-reporting law would prevent other young athletes from being preyed upon.

-Her voice cracking, Jamie Dantzscher, who won bronze at the 2000 Summer Games, told the panel that team doctor Larry Nassar began molesting her under the guise of medical treatments when she was just 12 years old.
+Her voice cracking, Jamie Dantzscher, who won bronze at the 2000 Summer Games, told the panel that Dr. Nassar began molesting her under the guise of medical treatments when she was just 12 years old.

 "Dr. Nassar abused me at the USA National Training Center in Texas.
 He abused me in California and at meets all over the world.
 Worst, he abused me in my hotel room in Sydney at the Olympic Games," Dantzscher said.